abdellatif-laghjaj/MunJitso/README.md

 <h1 align="center">Hallo, MunJitso is here.</h1>
 <h3 align="center">An ambitious kid about everything related to IT</h3>

 Hello I'm 17 yo teen, I use Linux ( okay I was, due to some circumstances, i still use WSL tho ) but ofc it doesnt make any difference between a good programmer and bad one.
 I like to deal with computers, I broke my old laptop btw ( TPM problems ), so yeah...
+I'm currently learning RUST.

 <h2 align="left">Stats: </h2>